 Blogs that Will Help You Feel Less Insane

 Jenny Lawson struggles with severe depression and anxiety, has avoidant personality disorder, and is laugh-out-loud funny.
-I recommend her to all my clients who need a good reminder that having depression isn’t the end of the world and may actually make you a comedian.
-Kidding.
-Only sort of.
+I recommend her to all my clients who need a good reminder that having depression isn’t the end of the world and increases one’s ability to see the strange and funny parts of life.

 Glennon is a recovering alcoholic/drug addict/bulimic who serves the world through her writing, filled with wit and pathos, and her non-profit Together Rising.
 A wonderful woman, Glennon speaks on living with mental illness and the need for social justice in our world.